-History Hope Halted – BUI refuse Patrick Hyland a licence
+History Hope Halted – BUI turn down Patrick Hyland licence request

 The plan was to get a few wins under the belt before fighting for the Irish title, where he hoped for a historic win.

-However, the dream was distinguished as the Boxing Union of Ireland elected against granting the former world title challenger a licence.
+However, the dream was distinguished as the Boxing Union of Ireland, after consultation with specialists, elected against granting the former world title challenger a licence.

 It’s a decision the middle of three boxing brothers has taken on the chin and one he seems to understand, although that doesn’t mean it doesn’t hurt.